BALIST0N/HogsOfWarEditor/README.md

 done :
-- mega exporter, read all gamefiles and convert them
+- mega exporter, read all gamefiles and convert them (audio with ffmpeg, maps, skys & skyboxes, models,textures, some ui hats )
 - HIR & MCAP to JSON
 - remove forced passing "extension" on PMG,PTG,etcc.. classes (use memorystream + FileReadallbyte instead of filestream)
 - revamp the editor primary functions : rewrite "Additem" and save function